shoshievass/reopenmappingproject/README.md

 -  `build_cmatrixes_swap.m`: using the 16 contact matrices originally produced by Cody in the `original_cmatrices` subfolder, it creates recombines contacts with compositions and size to create the new set of contact matrices.
 Also it gets rid of extra type so we have 796 types in all msa's.
 - `calibrated_values.xlsx` contains vector of calibrated disease parameters and detailed instructions to replicate the calibration using the code from the master branch.
 - `workload.R` generates the `SLURM_workload.csv` file.
 Refer to the paragraphs above for its function.
+- `alternative_parameters` contains parameters for the flu and flu with low mortality runs.